liamg/traitor/README.md

 ![Demo](demo.gif)

-It'll exploit most sudo privileges listed in GTFOBins to pop a root shell, as well as exploiting issues like a writable `docker.sock`, or the recent polkit CVE-2021-4034.
+It'll exploit most sudo privileges listed in GTFOBins to pop a root shell, as well as exploiting issues like a writable `docker.sock`, or the recent dirty pipe (CVE-2022-0847).
 More routes to root will be added over time too.

 ## Usage